 Crème Brûlée At Ostro

 One of life’s greatest pleasures is cracking into the hard caramel layer of a crème brûlée.
 Get your fix at Britomart’s Ostro with their vanilla crème brûlée dessert offering.
 The rich and velvety custard dessert is topped with strawberry daiquiri sorbet and decorated with an edible flower.
 It’s oh-so tasty and oh-so Instagramable.

 Anything And Everything From The Pie Piper

-Mother-daughter duo The Pie Piper know a thing or two about comforting winter pies.
+Mother-daughter duo The Pie Piper And Doornuts know a thing or two about comforting winter pies.
 You’re spoilt for choice with offerings such as apple berry pie, salted caramel apple pie and bourbon pecan pie.
 The best part?
 They’re all handmade with love—and it shows.
 Our winter fave would have to be their signature spiced pumpkin pie with buttered meringue and valrhona chocolate.
 One slice is NEVER enough.
 Eat all the pie.

 Image credit: Jaiden Bhaga